JuliaFolds2/OhMyThreads.jl/docs/src/refs/internal.md

 # Internal

 !!! warning
-    **Everything on this page is internal and might change at any point!**
+    **Everything on this page is internal and and might changed or dropped at any point!**

 ## References